Episode 2 | Transcript

 Dr Hayworth: So I, I don't know what's happening with Alcor, haven't talked to them in a while.

 Here's my take.
 I'm not joining efforts with anybody.
 Actually, I'm trying to get the best preservation possible in hospitals.
 Whoever does that is fantastic.
 What I do require for my stamp of approval, if you will, is that, the whatever technique is used, needs to be a demonstrated and published in the literature to preserve the connectome of the brain and whatever technique is applied to human beings needs to have a whole list of quality control checks built in.
 And I don't see that happening at Alcor.
 Maybe they could make that happen, but I don't see that happening at Alcor.
 I don't see that happening anywhere else.
 And so what I'm really looking for is, I'm looking for the larger mainstream scientific and medical community to buy into this, to say, yes, this makes sense.
 We need to do it right and we need to integrate it into mainstream medicine.
 That's what I'm looking for before this is ever applied to human beings.
 So Aldehyde, stabilized cryo preservation has not been applied to any human beings.
 I wouldn't recommend it being applied to any human beings before those basic medical procedures have been published and the medical community has had a chance to review them for the quality checks that are necessary.

-Thank you.
-Ken.
+Randal Koene: Thank you, Ken.
 We have time for one more question for you.
 And before I check for another one from the online community, like to, oh, Ted Berger has a question.
 Okay.
 Ted Berger says he wasn't sure if he missed something in your presentation, but what he saw was evidence for structure but not connectivity.

-That concludes today's episode.
-Videos of these presentations from our workshop series are available at Carboncopies.org under past events.
+Allen Sulzen: That concludes today's episode.
+Videos of these presentations from our workshop series are available at Carboncopies.org under Past Events.
 If you enjoyed this podcast, please visit us at Carboncopies.org to learn more and get involved.